Table of Contents

 Import JSON to Excel and Specifying the Sheet Name

-In this section, we will specify the sheet name using the sheet_name argument.
-Now, it might be obvious, but the string we input will be the name of the Worksheet in the Excel file:
+This section will specify the sheet name using the sheet_name argument.
+Now, the string we input will be the name of the Worksheet in the Excel file:

 In the example code above, we named the sheet ‘Session1’.
 However, we still can see the index column in the Excel file.
 In the next section, we will have a look on how to remove this index.

 JSON to Excel with Pandas Removing the Index Column